geohot/anker-vibecoded/README.md

 A Python tool for connecting to and monitoring Anker Prime power banks via Bluetooth LE.

+lol this is vibecoded so it barely works. it's all just from https://github.com/atc1441/Anker_Prime_BLE_hacking but it doesn't seem to work with my Anker devices. was fun to watch Claude try though.

 ## Features

 - 🔍 Scan for Anker Prime devices